Why do healthy national climate commitments matter?

 The Covid-19 pandemic has underscored the connection between environmental degradation, including climate change, and health.
 The same communities worst affected by Covid-19 are also most vulnerable to the health impacts of climate change, and these parallel threats continue to exacerbate existing inequalities.
-Recovery from the pandemic coincides with preparations for COP26, to be held in Glasgow, UK, in November 2021.
 We need urgent action to tackle the common causes and shared impacts across health, climate, economies and equity.

 This scorecard ranks Counties alongside each other, rating the extent to which governments have integrated health into their NDCs, and whether their climate action targets are ambitious enough to protect people’s health.

 The Global Climate and Health Alliance is calling on governments to ensure that national climate action commitments include: